 - Ask the teacher for help if you need it.

-- Familiarize yourself with some beginners' yoga poses before you take your first class.
+- Familiarize yourself with some beginner yoga poses before you take your first class.

 Ready to get started?

 Get started practicing yoga on your Outer Banks vacation!
-Complimentary yoga classes are part of the 2015 Club Seaside program.
+Complimentary yoga classes are part of the Club Seaside program.
 Book your Outer Banks vacation with Seaside and you (and everyone else in your rental house) can attend a complimentary gentle yoga class on Mondays from 6:00 PM to 7:15 PM instructed by Outer Banks Yoga at their Kitty Hawk studio!
 In addition, you can purchase 3 classes for a special rate of only $33.00 meaning you can continue your yoga throughout the whole week!